httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # IANA Considerations

-This specification registers the following entry in the Permanent Message Header Field Names registry established by {{?RFC3864}}:
+This specification registers the following entry in the the Hypertext Transfer Protocol (HTTP) Field Name Registry established by {{HTTP}}:

-Header field name:
+Field name:
 : Priority

-Applicable protocol:
-: http

 Status:
-: standard

-Author/change controller:
-: IETF
+: permanent

 Specification document(s):
 : This document

-Related information:
-: n/a

-This specification registers the following entry in the HTTP/2 Settings registry established by {{HTTP2}}:
+This specification registers the following entry in the HTTP/2 Settings registry established by {{RFC7540}}:

 Name:
 : SETTINGS_NO_RFC7540_PRIORITIES